alljoyn/extras-webdocs/docs/learn/glossary.md

 ### Remote application

-Typically AllJoyn applications communicate with one another.
+Typically, AllJoyn applications communicate with one another.
-A remote applicateion is the peer that a particular application is communicating with
+A remote application is the peer that a particular application is communicating with.

 ### Rule